It’s that time of year again (at least in my neck of the woods!) The temperatures are rising, feet are sweating, and foot fungus rages out of control.

 Thankfully, I do not battle this issue personally.
 However, I know many people who do and they dread the sweaty days of summer.

 Athlete’s foot is an infection also called tinea pedis, caused when various types of fungus invade the skin.
 It usually occurs between the toes but can also occur on the bottom and sides of the feet and is highly contagious.
 It can spread to other parts of the body (most notably under the arms and under the breasts) and can affect your toenails.
 Athlete’s foot usually causes itching, stinging, redness, flaky skin, and burning.

 It is VERY important to not allow your foot fungus to get out of control.
 The more you let it go, the worse it will be to reign it back in.
 So what is a natural minded person to do?

 Quick disclaimer – I am required to clearly state that I am not a licensed medical professional nor do I pretend to be one on this site.
 Take what I write as a launching off point to do your own research.
 My advice, experience, and suggestions are not to be considered medical advice.

 In addition to fighting back against unwanted fungi, coconut oil provides a layer of protection for the skin.
 It is an effective and deeply nourishing moisturizer that can replace other foot lotions permanently.
-There are two ways to use coconut oil to attack Athlete's Foot.
+Coconut oil and for athlete’s foot is truly the way to go!

 First up – the therapeutic treatment.
 If you are suffering from a flare up, you want to bring out the big guns!
 Mix two tablespoons of coconut oil along with 10 drops of oregano oil, tea tree oil, garlic oil, clove oil, and/or peppermint oil.
 These essential oils all have incredibly powerful antifungal properties in their own right.
 Massage this blend into feet (making sure to get in between the toes) 2-4 times per day.
 The more intense the fungus, the more you need to apply the coconut oil blend.